-Many startup companies are looking to make it in the industry as it is currently on rise.
-The consumers expectations for the convenient healthcare system is evolving while the healthcare industry is continuously striving to meet people's needs with the help of technology.
+Many startup companies are looking to make it in the industry as it is currently rising.
+The consumer's expectations for a convenient healthcare system are evolving while the healthcare industry is continuously striving to meet people's needs with the help of technology.
 The telemedicine market in India is expected to reach $5.4 Billion by 2025 with a CAGR of 31%.

 Telemedicine Industry in India

-The telemedicine industry is expected to create more than $5.4 billion market opportunity by 2025.
-Practo and DocPrime, mFine, CallHealth and Lybrate are some of the leading startups in India’s telemedicine market.
-The COVID 19 outbreak has created many challenges on traditional healthcare systems, as citizens have not been able to consult with the doctors physically.
+The Telemedicine Industry is expected to create more than $5.4 billion market opportunities by 2025.
+Practo, DocPrime, mFine, CallHealth, and Lybrate are some of the leading startups in India’s telemedicine market.
+The COVID 19 outbreak has created many challenges in traditional healthcare systems, as citizens have not been able to consult with the doctors physically.

-This situation has led the government to change the regulations around remote delivery of healthcare services and allow telemedicine via video, audio or text.
-Telemedicine will not only help these startups address the spread of Coronavirus but also improve access to healthcare among the rural areas.
-Innovative technologies are allowing health organizations to enhance the access and reduce the burden on hospitals through real time consultation with doctors through smartphones tablets, laptops or PCs.
+This situation has led the government to change the regulations around remote delivery of healthcare services and allow telemedicine via video, audio, or text.
+Telemedicine will not only help these startups address the spread of Coronavirus but also improve access to healthcare in rural areas.
+Innovative technologies are allowing health organizations to enhance access and reduce the burden on hospitals through real-time consultation with doctors through online services.

-Telemedicine will reduce the time of consultations and improve the quality of healthcare services in rural areas, removing many of infrastructural challenges.
-While the World Health Organization (WHO) recommends every country to have a ratio 1:1000 doctor to patient ratio, India only has one governmental doctor for every 1,139 people.
+Telemedicine will reduce the time of consultations and improve the quality of healthcare services in rural areas, removing many infrastructural challenges.
+The World Health Organization (WHO) recommends every country to have a ratio of 1:1000 doctor to patient ratio, India only has one governmental doctor for every 1,139 people.

-Online consultation has become popular in India because it is easier and safer to access healthcare via call, video or chat with the doctors especially during the COVID-19 pandemic.
+Online consultation has become popular in India because it is easier and safer to access healthcare via call, video, chat with doctors, especially during the COVID-19 pandemic.
 The health ministry has urged people to take advantage of telemedicine services during the lockdown.
-And since then the usage of online consultation apps and medicine delivery services have been on the rise.
+And since then the usage of online consultation apps and medicine delivery services has been on the rise.

 The pandemic has encouraged people to use the platform and consult a certified medical practitioner rather than resorting to self-medication.
-The online consultations are known for specialties such as Gynecology and dermatology, while other specialties like mental health, pediatrics, ENT, ophthalmology and gastroenterology are all well known departments.
+Online consultations are known for specialties such as Gynecology and Dermatology, while other specialties like mental health, pediatrics, ENT, ophthalmology, and gastroenterology are all well-known departments.

-The telemedicine sector is steadily increasing not only across metropolitan cities but also smaller cities like Hoshiapur, Karnal and Durgapur.
-The online doctor consultation platform Mfine is seeing a demand from states which has low doctor to patient ratio since India went under a lockdown.
-The app has also seen new user signups and consultations from users in states such as Bihar, West Bengal, Jharkand, and Uttar Pradesh where the doctor patient ratio is the lowest in the country.
+The telemedicine sector is steadily increasing not only across metropolitan cities but also in smaller cities like Hoshiarpur, Karnal, and Durgapur.
+The online doctor consultation platform mFine is seeing demand from states which has a low doctor-to-patient ratio since lockdown.
+The app has also seen new user signups and consultations from users in states such as Bihar, West Bengal, Jharkhand, and Uttar Pradesh where the doctor-patient ratio is the lowest in the country.

-India has seen a tremendous increase in demand of telemedicine for healthcare services.
-According to Statista, the industry is bound to touch $280 billion by the end of 2020.
-Though the healthcare sector is seeing a giant leap in providing services to the consumers, it has still not been able to expand its market in rural areas.
+India has seen a tremendous increase in demand for telemedicine for healthcare services.
+According to Statista, the industry might have touched $280 billion by the end of 2020.
+Though the healthcare sector is seeing a giant leap in providing services to consumers, it has still not been able to expand its market in rural areas.
 Around 75% of the rural population is struggling with insufficient infrastructure and technological awareness.
-Which is why online consultation can help with:
+This is the reason why online consultation might help overcome this issue.

 - Bringing quality healthcare services to the rural areas of the country.